 …

 A non-AP MLD (#22023)may determine that an affiliated AP has been added to its associated AP MLD from the Basic Multi-Link element or from the Reduced Neighbor Report element contained in the Beacon or Probe Response frames transmitted by any of the APs affiliated with the AP MLD.
-When the non-AP MLD detects that an AP has been added to its associated AP MLD, it may use the ML reconfiguration procedure as defined in 35.3.6.4 (Link reconfiguration to the ML setup) to add a new link to the added affiliated AP in its ML setup, if it has dot11EHTLinkReconfigurationOperationActivated equal to true and the associated AP MLD has the Link Reconfiguration Operation Support subfield set to 1 in the MLD Capabilities And Operations subfield of the Basic Multi-Link element (#22090)transmitted by its affiliated AP(s).
+When the non-AP MLD detects that an AP has been added to its associated AP MLD, it may use the ML reconfiguration procedure as defined in 35.3.6.4 (Link reconfiguration to the ML setup) to add a new link with the added affiliated AP in its setup links, if it has dot11EHTLinkReconfigurationOperationActivated equal to true and the associated AP MLD has the Link Reconfiguration Operation Support subfield set to 1 in the MLD Capabilities And Operations subfield of the Basic Multi-Link element (#22090)transmitted by its affiliated AP(s).

 35.3.6.3 Removing affiliated APs